mayur7891/ImageGeneratorDall-E/README.md

 DALL-E Clone is a web application inspired by the original DALL-E project.
 DALL-E, developed by OpenAI, is an artificial intelligence model that generates images from textual descriptions.
 This clone project aims to provide a simplified version of DALL-E's functionality, allowing users to generate unique images based on their text inputs.

-The project leverages the power of deep learning and computer vision techniques to generate novel images that correspond to specific textual prompts.
-Users can explore the creative capabilities of the model by inputting various text descriptions and witnessing the corresponding visual outputs.

 ## Features

 - Generate images from text prompts
-- Explore the artistic capabilities of the model
+- Explore the artistic capabilities of the DALL-E model.
 - Responsive web design for easy usage on various devices

 ## Getting Started